cython/cython/docs/src/userguide/language_basics.rst

 where ``s`` is some integer step size.

+.. note:: This syntax is deprecated and should not be used in new code.
+          Use the normal Python for-loop instead.

 Some things to note about the for-from loop:

-* The target expression must be a variable name.
+* The target expression must be a plain variable name.
 * The name between the lower and upper bounds must be the same as the target name.
 * The direction of iteration is determined by the relations.
 If they are both